Git-Nish14/Primepick-Ecommerce-next-sanity-clerk/README.md

 PrimePick - Modern E-commerce App

 Welcome to PrimePick, a modern e-commerce application built with cutting-edge technologies to provide a seamless shopping experience.
-The app is live and accessible at: PrimePick E-commerce
+The app is live and accessible at: https://primepick-ecommerce.vercel.app/

 🚀 Tech Stack